-The Foundation is governed by a 13-member board of trustees.
-The President is Andres Gil, Vice President is Sandra Spanier.
+The Foundation is governed by a board of trustees.
+The President is Andrés Gil, and the Vice President is Sandra Spanier.
 All officers and members are listed on the following page.
 The board is comprised of professionals from the preservation, diplomatic, corporate, and academic worlds.
-Two members are Cuban-American.
 Board members are not compensated.
-Our legal team from Jones Day, Washington DC office is pro bono.
+Our legal team from Jones Day, Washington, DC office, is pro bono.
 The Foundation employs two staff members.
-Mary-Jo Adams, Executive Director, and Stephanie Bond, Assistant Director.
+Mary-Jo Adams, Senior Advisor, and Stephanie Bond, Acting Executive Director.